 Here's what one reviewer had to say about David's new e-book guide recently: “This is not only a great guide for motorcyclists but also has a lot of information about where to stay, what to do and where to eat for anyone visiting the Ozarks.”
 That's what we like to hear because that's what "Cruise the Ozarks" is all about!

-By-the-way, the latest issue (#3) of “Cruise the Ozarks” was distributed and was a great success in 2013!
-Look for your copy of the 2014 Spring issue coming out in a couple months to help you plan your next getaway to the Ozarks!
+By-the-way, issue #3 of “Cruise the Ozarks” was distributed and received with great success in 2013!
+Look for your copy of the 2014 Spring issue coming out in March that will help you plan your next getaway to the Ozarks!